 What we can use though is the administrative Web interface.
 This Web interface can be accessed remotely on port 11880.
 Take note of that port number because we'll be needing that later.

-That's it!
 You now have JSCAPE MFT Server running on your Linux machine.
-Your SFTP server will be running off of that.
+Your secure FTP server will be running off of that.
 We can now say goodbye to this machine (and the command line) and head out to any desktop that can access this machine from the network.

-Almost forgot.
-You'll want to know what IP address you'll be connecting to, so run the "ifconfig" command before hopping unto another computer.
+Also, you will want to know what IP address you'll be connecting to, so run the "ifconfig" command before hopping onto another computer.
 In our case, it's 192.168.100.102.